Daniel Belcher, baritone

-Winner of a 2010 Grammy Award, baritone Daniel Belcher has performed in many of the world’s music capitals, including Paris, London, New York, San Francisco, Berlin, Stuttgart, Amsterdam, Geneva, Toronto, Tokyo, Seoul and Houston.
-With a 50-role repertoire, Belcher has championed roles from the Baroque to those composed expressly for him.
+Grammy Award-winning baritone Daniel Belcher has performed in many of the world’s music capitals, including Paris, London, New York, San Francisco, Berlin, Stuttgart, Amsterdam, Geneva, Toronto, Tokyo, Seoul and Houston.
+With a repertoire of more than 60 roles, Belcher has championed roles from the Baroque to those composed expressly for him.
 He came to international attention in 2004 creating the role of Prior Walter in Peter Eötvös’ Angels in America for the Théâtre du Châtelet in Paris for which he was hailed by London’s The Guardian as “possessing the kind of powerhouse stuff that indicates a star in the making.”
-Belcher most recently created the role of Robert Kennedy in Robin de Raaff’s Waiting for Miss Monroe for his debut at The Netherlands Opera and Holland Festival.
-Other world premiere roles include John Brooke in Mark Adamo’s Little Women (released on the Ondine label and recorded by PBS’ Great Performances), Andy Warhol in Michael Daugherty’s Jackie O (released by Decca on the Argo label) and multiple roles in Tod Machover’s Resurrection (released on the Ondine label), all with the Houston Grand Opera.
+Belcher most recently created the roles of Lord Bellingham in Lori Laitman's The Scarlet Letter at Opera Colorado (recorded for future release by Naxos), Brian Castner in Jeremy Howard Beck's The Long Walk with Opera Saratoga and Robert Kennedy in Robin de Raaff’s Waiting for Miss Monroe for his debut at The Netherlands Opera and Holland Festival.
+Other world premiere roles include John Brooke in Mark Adamo’s Little Women (released on the Ondine label and recorded by PBS’ Great Performances), Andy Warhol in Michael Daugherty’s Jackie O (released by Decca on the Argo label) and multiple roles in Tod Machover’s Resurrection (released on the Ondine label), all with Houston Grand Opera.
+World and American premieres in development include Elizabeth Cree by Kevin Puts and Mark Campbell, The House Without a Christmas Tree by Ricky Ian Gordon and Royce Vavrek and Frau Schindler by Thomas Morse and Ken Cazan.

-This past season he debuted with ABAO-OLBE Bilbao, Spain as Mercutio in Roméo et Juliette, made his role debut as Chou En-Lai in Nixon in China with the Lyric Opera of Kansas City for which he was declared a “revelation” by KCMetropolis.org, and debuted with the Madison Opera as Dandini in La Cenerentola: “If there was a surprise show-stealer, it was Daniel Belcher in the role of Dandini…Belcher displayed some spot-on comic contributions.”
+Recently, he debuted with ABAO-OLBE, Bilbao, Spain as Mercutio in Romeo et Juliette, made his role debut as Chou En-Lai in Nixon in China with the Lyric Opera of Kansas City for which he was declared a "revelation" by KCMetropolis.org, and debuted with the Madison Opera as Dandini in La Cenerentola: "If there was a surprise show-stealer, it was Daniel Belcher in the role of Dandini...Belcher displayed some spot-on comic contributions."
 (Madison Magazine)

 As a graduate of the Houston Grand Opera Studio, he has returned for numerous roles including his role debut as Billy Budd, Papageno, Schaunard in La Bohème, Monteverdi’s Orfeo and Mercutio.
 At HGO, he also performed roles in A Little Night Music, Carmen, Madama Butterfly, and Arabella.